(Active) Listening vs. (Casual) Hearing

 As a Life Coach, I have learned that the most important element in establishing a relationship is based upon how well I listen.
 If I try to control the conversation through my own perspectives, I will not help my clients move forward or make progress.
 To be a powerful listener means letting go of control and allowing the client to express themselves freely and without advice or judgment.

-The coauthors of Co-Actve Coaching say it best:
+The coauthors of Co-Active Coaching say it best:

 Everything in coaching depends on listening – especially listening with the client’s agenda in mind ….
 To be listened to is a striking experience – partly because it is so rare.
 When another person is totally with you, interested in every word, eager to empathize, you feel known and understood.
 People get bigger when they know they’re being listened to.
 They feel safer and more secure, as well, and can begin to trust.
 It is why listening is so important to coaching.

-As a Life Coach, and in my everyday life, I want to create an atmosphere where the people I develop relationships with will be able to speak freely.
+The key to being a good listener, whether as a Life Coach, or in your everyday life, is to create an atmosphere where the people can develop relationships where they will be able to speak freely.
 Not judged, compared, disregarded, or disrespected for their thoughts and/or feelings.
 There is power in listening, but it doesn’t come from being in control or manipulating the direction of the conversation.
 Listening is an art, and like any other field of art, it takes practice to get better at it.
 So, start today by paying attention to the person who you are spending valuable time with, and note how your relationship will grow or go to a different level.

 Listen effectively and you will receive unexpected rewards.